-This was my review of True Food Kitchen in Walnut Creek, CA, last summer.
-Unfortunately we moved a little further away recently and can’t visit as much as I would like to.
-Honestly, to this day, I still crave their breakfast burrito (as described below)
+This was my review of True Food Kitchen in Walnut Creek, CA, summer of 2017.
+Unfortunately we moved about away a few months after going there and have not been able to go back since.
+Honestly though, to this day, I still crave their breakfast burrito (as described below)

 I want to start by saying I had my reservations about True Food Kitchen.
 When I first heard this new eatery was being added to the updated, posh-like, Broadway Plaza in Walnut Creek, CA, I assumed it was one of those “fad” places.
 Somewhere I didn’t feel like I needed to bother trying.
 Although the upscale attitude of it’s surroundings were a fair observation, we were in the vicinity, hungry, and figured we would give it a go.

 The atmosphere was clean and inviting.
 It was open and had a fresh, farmhouse type of decor.
 We arrived a little after 10:30am, on a Saturday, and our server explained that their menu reflected their weekend brunch items as well as their lunch selections.
 After some back and forth of who was going to get what, we decided we would both pick an item and split it with each other.
 My husband decided on the T.L.T (smoked tempeh, butter lettuce, tomato, avocado, vegan mayonnaise) which he was given an option of sweet potato hash, or a kale salad as a side; he chose the hash.
 I ordered the Vegan Chorizo Burrito (tofu, turmeric, quinoa, anasazi bean, pico de gallo) that automatically came with the sweet potato hash.